Shikhrshukla/Task6-ElevateLabss/README.md

-# Netflix Clone — ElevateLabs Task 6
+# ElevateLabs Task 6 - Static Site on Github Pages

 Simple static website (HTML, CSS, JS) that mimics a Netflix-style UI.
 This repository contains the static files ready for local testing and GitHub Pages deployment.